balena-io/docs/pages/learn/develop/dockerfile.md

 There are cases when you would need a higher granularity of control when specifying build instructions for different devices and architectures than a single Dockerfile template can provide.
 An example of this would be when different configuration or installation files are required for each architecture or device.

-When deploying a fleet, the balenaCloud build servers or the balena CLI tool (depending on the deployment method used) look at all available Dockerfiles and build the appropriate image using the following order of preference:
+When creating a release, the balenaCloud build servers or the balena CLI tool (depending on the deployment method used) look at all available Dockerfiles and build the appropriate image using the following order of preference:

 * Dockerfile.\<device-type>
 * Dockerfile.\<arch>
 * Dockerfile.template

 As an example, let's say you have two Dockerfiles available, `Dockerfile.raspberrypi3` and `Dockerfile.template`.
-Whenever you publish the application to balenaCloud, if the fleet `device-type` is a Raspberry Pi 3, `Dockerfile.raspberrypi3` will be selected as an exact match and for all other devices the builder will automatically select `Dockerfile.template`.
+Whenever you publish the application to balenaCloud, if the fleet `device-type` is Raspberry Pi 3, `Dockerfile.raspberrypi3` will be selected as an exact match and for all other devices the builder will automatically select `Dockerfile.template`.

 Note that this feature works with the following commands: `git push`, `balena push`, `balena build`, and `balena deploy`.